colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 #### Policy Caching & Fail-Safe

-Cache last-known permit/deny decisions for ≤ 60 seconds to minimize latency.
+Cache last-known permit/deny decisions for â‰¤ 60 seconds to minimize latency.
 If policy engine unreachable, **deny by default** and escalate to human approver.
 Log all fail-safe denials for security review.

 #### Red Teaming: Adversarial Security Validation